Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Related Work

-\textbf{Image-Based Models.} Image-based models, such as those using the Continuous Wavelet Transform (CWT), convert physiological signals into visual representations, enabling deep learning to analyze, classify, and estimate physiological parameters.
 The CWT is a powerful tool for analyzing localized variations of power within a time series signal.
 Unlike the Fourier Transform, which provides a global frequency representation, CWT can provide a time-frequency representation that preserves the temporal localization of features.
-CWT based scalograms have already been used for PPG signal transformation to classify BP (Normal, Prehypertension, Stage 1 hypertension and Stage 2 hypertension) \cite{ref26,ref27}, estimate heart rate variability (HRV) and signal quality \cite{ref28} as well as to detect atrial fibrillation \cite{ref15}.
+CWT-based scalograms have been used for PPG signal transformation to classify BP (Normal, Prehypertension, Stage 1 hypertension, and Stage 2 hypertension) \cite{ref26,wu2021improving}, estimate heart rate variability (HRV) and signal quality \cite{ref28} as well as to detect AF \cite{cheng2020atrial}.
+CWT’s scale-adaptive time–frequency resolution suits PPG’s non-stationary, multi-scale nature, and its rich scalograms representation consistently delivers strong performance across various tasks.

+The STFT-based spectrogram representation has been used in several PPG-based predictions using DL \cite{Chen2021STFTPPG, Chen2021STFTPPG}.
+In this approach, the PPG signals were transformed into fixed-resolution time–frequency spectrograms using the STFT and processed using a ResNet architecture.
+This approach, Spectrogram-ResNet, makes it possible to use the image-based convolutional neural networks by using a simpler time–frequency representation compared to the CWT process \cite{Chen2021STFTPPG}.
+The standard STFT approach was also used in \cite{Chen2021STFTPPG} for signal quality estimation.

+Several alternatives have been explored for image-based PPG representations \cite{cheng2020atrial, wu2021improving}.
+These include direct conversion of the 1D PPG waveform into a structured 2D representation (e.g. multi-channel raw-PPG derivatives obtained by stacking padded PPG cycles (or beats)) which has also been applied for BP estimation \cite{ref63}, Gramian Angular Fields (GASF/GADF) \cite{ref64} to encode temporal correlations, Visibility Graphs \cite{ref65} providing a topological view of waveform structure, and Symmetric Projection Attractor Reconstruction (SPAR) attractor images which encapsulate the morphology and variability of the signal \cite{SPAR1,SPAR2}.
+The optimal choice depends on the downstream task, as each method has distinct strengths and limitations.

 \hypertarget{materials-and-methods}{